y-toy/Smart-Text-Editor-JP/README.md

-This is a folk from Smart Text Editor to read Japanese regacy old text files, especially Shift-JIS files.
+This is a folk from Smart Text Editor to read Japanese regacy old text files on Chrome OS.